SoK: Blockchain-Based Decentralized AI (DeAI): Post-Training

 \subsubsection{Discussion}

-The design of validation and provenance mechanisms is key to construct trust, transparency, and fair incentivization in decentralized AI model marketplaces.
-Immutable Labs~\cite{immutable-labs-white-paper} and Sahara AI~\cite{sahara-ai-docs} offer distinct yet complementary solutions to these challenges using blockchain technology.
-Immutable Labs focuses on comprehensive validation through a combination of trust scores, machine learning models, and validation controls to ensure high-quality contributions and deter malicious activity.
-In contrast, Sahara AI Marketplace emphasizes asset provenance, employing blockchain protocols and a unique identifier system to verify participant identities, manage reputation, and secure AI ownership.
-Together, these approaches highlight the importance of both rigorous validation and secure provenance in establishing a reliable, decentralized AI ecosystem.
+The design of validation and provenance mechanisms is key to construct trust, transparency, and fair incentivization in \DeAI model marketplaces.
+Immutable Labs~\cite{immutable-labs-GPOW} and Sahara AI~\cite{sahara-ai-docs} provide unique but complementary answers to these issues.
+Immutable Labs focuses on comprehensive validation through a combination of trust scores, ML models, and validation controls to ensure high-quality contributions.
+On the other hand, Sahara AI Marketplace stresses asset provenance and verifies participants' identities, controls reputation, and guarantees AI ownership.
 While these approaches are effective individually, a comprehensive framework that integrates both robust validation and asset provenance remains underexplored, especially in addressing scalability and maintaining transparency without compromising model privacy.

 \gapbox{How to design a scalable incentive mechanism that ensures robust validation, secure asset provenance, model privacy, and fair model exchange?}